Marketing17 min read

 Attribution models tell you which platform gets credit, but only incrementality tests tell you whether your ads are actually driving additional conversions.
 Each major platform offers holdout testing: Meta's Conversion Lift studies, Google's Geo Experiments, and LinkedIn's Conversion Lift feature.
 Run incrementality tests quarterly to validate your attribution model and identify platforms where you may be paying for conversions that would have happened organically.

-For comprehensive social media advertising management across platforms, Digital Applied provides social media marketing services that include cross-platform strategy, creative production, campaign management, and unified attribution reporting.
+For comprehensive social media advertising management across platforms, Digital Applied provides Explore Social Media Marketing that include cross-platform strategy, creative production, campaign management, and unified attribution reporting.
 Our PPC advertising services cover Google Ads and paid search alongside social platforms, giving you coordinated budget allocation across the full paid media mix.

 Frequently Asked Questions